-Asking yourself these questions before deciding on a low vision device will help you to narrow down your choices and ensure that you will truly gain from your low vision aid.
+Asking yourself these questions before deciding on a low vision device to ensure you will gain from your low vision aid.

 There is even much that can be done at home to improve your ability to perform daily tasks.

 These questions will help you seek the right information when selecting a low vision magnifier, allowing you to maximize on your remaining vision and get back to enjoying your life, this guide will also provide important points to think about.

 1. Does the device fulfill your needs?